tsaowe/cdn-combo/README.md

 ## What is cdn-combo?
+> CDN-combo is a technology that combines files together for client-side use.
+It originates from two words: CDN and combo.
+Combo refers to a combination move in games, and CDN-combo refers to combining the required resources together for client-side use.
+This technology has the following characteristics:
+> 1. Saves the number of HTTP requests, improving page load speed.
+> 2. Connects to CDN, avoiding local installation, and improving local development efficiency.
+> 3. Additional functionality is improved, making it easy to quickly search and reference resource packages.
+>
+> This technology is commonly used in front-end optimization to improve website access speed and reduce server pressure.
+>
 ![cdn-combo is a tool that can help you to combine multiple files into one file.
 It is very useful when you want to reduce the number of requests to the server.](screen-shot/combo.jpeg)